ilya16/search-engine/README.md

     GUI mode is run by executing `python app.py`

     Console mode is run by executing `python app.py console`

+    Console mode with Boolean Retrieval is run by executing `python app.py console bool`
 5. If previous steps are completed without any errors, application should run in one-two seconds.
-If there is no file `results/indexfile`, index will be built from scratch in up to 10 seconds.
+If there is no file `results/indexfile`, index will be built from scratch in up to 20 seconds.